jbostoen/iTop-custom-extensions/docs/iTop implementation/hints.md

 The Combodo version doesn't allow you to link an IP Phone (often a switch at the same time) to network devices and clients.
 Either use the Network Device or use a customized data model.

 ### Monitor
 There is (was?) an issue in the official Combodo example, where you'll be unable to create a model in the Monitor class.
-It's fixed in our version.
+There's a fixed version available in this repository.

 # Linking devices